Rob Mackowiak: Newark Bears

 On May 8, 2009, Mackowiak signed with the Newark Bears of the Atlantic League of Professional Baseball.
 A month later, Cleveland signed him to play with AAA Columbus.
 After his release there, he rejoined the Bears in July and helped them to a playoff run, hitting .323.

 Cleveland Indians

 On June 6, 2009, Rob was signed by the Cleveland Indians and reported to their AAA team, the Columbus Clippers.
 On July 7, the Clippers released him and he rejoined the Newark Bears to finish the 2009 season.

 Windy City Thunderbolts

-In 2010, the Windy City ThunderBolts announced that Rob Mackowiak has been hired as the team's hitting coach.
+In 2010, the Windy City ThunderBolts announced that Rob Mackowiak was hired as the team's hitting coach.
 The Windy City hitting coach job was Mackowiak's first coaching experience in professional baseball.

 Mackowiak came out of retirement in 2010 to be the starting 3rd baseman for the Windy City Thunderbolts.
 He played in 113 games batting .255 19 home runs and 77 RBIs.